 Some lenders will allow up to four people to jointly co-own a property.
 It would help if you remembered that the more people who have an equal share in a property, the higher the chance of someone backing out.
 It’s why you need to be very cautious with whom you choose to purchase a property together.

 There is an option to increase your mortgage later if you prefer.
 However, all borrowers will need to agree.
 Therefore, you need to think about your future and establish how long you are looking to stay within the property.

 Joint tenancies are usually favoured by civil partnerships or married couples.
 If one of the joint tenants dies, then the property immediately is passed to the other owner.
 In the eyes of the law, joint tenants act like one.
-This means you can’t remortgage or sell the property without the agreement of the other owner.

 A mortgage lender will state that all borrowers are jointly and severally liable.
 If one of you stops paying their share of the mortgage, the other(s) will have to make up the shortfall and pay the full amount.

 When you buy a home together it isn’t with the intention of splitting up in the future, but regardless of what happens it’s a massive financial commitment and making changes to your mortgage further on down the line can often be a complex situation.

 When there are children involved one person will be staying in the home but there may come a time that a person wants to take over the mortgage in their own right which will need efficient Mortgage Advice in Manchester.